fartinmartin/extendscript-ui/examples/basic/README.md

 The project uses [Rollup](https://rollupjs.org/) with as few dependencies and config as I could manage!
 It builds an IIFE to `dist/basic-v{#.#.#}.jsx` that you can run in **After Effects** via `File > Scripts > Run Script File...`

 > [!TIP]
 > Why an IIFE?
-Check out [hyperbrew](https://hyperbrew.co/blog/top-2-extendscript-mistakes-and-how-to-avoid-them/)'s post on global namespace pollution.
+Check out [HyperBrew](https://hyperbrew.co/blog/top-2-extendscript-mistakes-and-how-to-avoid-them/)'s post on global namespace pollution.

-Here's a rundown of the dependencies:

-Rollup + TypeScript requires:
+Here's a rundown of the dependencies.
+To start, Rollup + TypeScript requires:

 - `@rollup/plugin-typescript`
 - `rollup`